 A subtle shade of pink is a great way to add a pop of colour to your bedroom without using an overly bold colour palette.
 It also allows you to customise your decor based on the look you are hoping to achieve.

-You can choose how much of each colour you want to include in your design: more pink and less blue, or more blue and less pink, or more neutrals with small touches of pink and blue.
+You can choose how much of each colour you want to include in your design: more pink and less blue, or more blue and less pink, or more neutrals with small touches of blue and pink.

 bed: Chatsworth Iron Bed

 When combining pink and blue in your bedroom, the easiest way to make the two colours blend together seamlessly is to use patterns that feature both shades.